Walker (Star Wars): Depiction

 The walker's unique six-legged design and flexible midsection gives it excellent stability and allows it to traverse otherwise impassible terrain.
 Its footpads contain terrain sensors and tractor-field generators which enhance its purchase on rough ground.
 They can also be magnetized, allowing the AT-TE to even hang upside-down on metal surfaces.

 A turret-mounted mass driver cannon atop the AT-TE has a low rate of fire but can be used to bombard fixed emplacements or shoot down slow-moving aircraft.
 Six turret-mounted laser cannons, four on the front of the hull and two in the rear, defend it against enemy infantry.
 The AT-TE's conductive armor spreads heat to minimize penetration from enemy fire, and is well-shielded against electromagnetic pulse and ion cannon weapons.

 The AT-TE carries two squads of clone troopers into battle, with seating split between the front and rear sections of the walker.
 These are connected by a flexible "concertina" section which also houses the walker's power generators.
 Inertial compensators beneath this seating helps to keep troopers secure, with seat restraints in case of compensator failure.

-In the Star Wars Rebels second-season episode Relics of the Old Republic, a heavily customized AT-TE is used by clone troopers Rex, Wolffe and Gregor as a mobile residence on the planet Seelos.
+In the Star Wars Rebels episode "Relics of the Old Republic", a heavily customized AT-TE is used by clone troopers Rex, Wolffe and Gregor as a mobile residence on the planet Seelos.
 Modifications made to the walker include renovating the interior to make room for bunk beds and a kitchen, and replacing the main cannon with rod and reel for catching the planet's wildlife.
 During a confrontation with a group of Imperial AT-ATs, the clones' AT-TE is destroyed, but thanks to the crew of the Ghost the Imperials are defeated and a captured AT-AT is used to replace it.

 Analysis

 B.K.
 Lok of That Hashtag Show argues that the AT-TE is the best-designed walker in the Star Wars universe.
 Specifically in comparison to the AT-AT, they argue it's harder to hit, is more stable, and possess greater all-around weapons coverage.
-Daniel Dimanna of Screen Rant however argues that the AT-AT is the superior walker.
+Daniel Dimanna of Screen Rant, however, argues that the AT-AT is the superior walker.
 While acknowledging the AT-TE's better stability and maneuverability, he cites the AT-AT's more powerful weaponry, impenetrable armoring, and greater carrying capacity as making it the definitive Star Wars walker.
 Blake Hawkins of CBR refers to the AT-TE as "slow, awkward and kind of ridiculous" but states that Episode 10 of The Bad Batch helped redeemed it by showcasing its ability to navigate over difficult obstacles and its ability to intimidate the local populace.
+The AT-TE was similar to the All Terrain Open Top Transport (AT-OT), which was used for troop transport and lightly armed, while the AT-TE was more heavily armed and had less space for troops inside.